 If you're placing your photographs on the Internet, you'll want to make sure you protect your rights to those images.
-The best way to protect digital photos is by watermarking your photos.
+The best way to protect digital photos is by learning how to watermark your photos.

 With a digital photo, a watermark is a faint logo or word(s) superimposed over the top of the photo.
 The idea of placing a watermark on your photos is so that others will not want to try to copy and use the photo without permission.
 Many Web sites use watermarks to show that a particular image is copyrighted, and it may not be copied and used elsewhere without the permission of the original Web site.